Dunbar: Pre-history

 Excavations in advance of a housing development by CFA Archaeology, in 2003, found the remains of a later Bronze Age/early Iron Age (800–540 BC) person, indicating that people were living in the area during that time.

-To the north of the present High Street an area of open ground called Castle Park preserves almost exactly the hidden perimeter of an Iron Age promontory fort.
+To the north of the present High Street, an area of open ground called Castle Park preserves almost exactly the hidden perimeter of an Iron Age promontory fort.
 The early settlement was a principal centre of the people known to the Romans as Votadini.

 Early history

-Dunbar was subsumed into Anglian Northumbria as that kingdom expanded in the 6th century and is believed to be synonymous with the Dynbaer of Eddius around 680, the first time that it appears in the written record.
+Dunbar was subsumed into Anglian Northumbria, as that kingdom expanded in the 6th century, and is believed to be synonymous with the Dynbaer of Eddius around 680, the first time that it appears in the written record.

 The 2003 archaeological excavation also found a cemetery comprising 32 long-cist burials.
-Cemeteries of this type date from the early Christian period (AD 4th–8th centuries) and have been found in several areas around Dunbar, including to the east of Spott roundabout and at the Dunbar swimming pool indicated a settlement existed during this time.
+Cemeteries of this type date from the early Christian period (AD 4th–8th centuries) and have been found in several areas around Dunbar, including to the east of Spott roundabout and at the swimming pool, which indicates a settlement existed during this time.

 The influential Northumbrian monk and scholar St Cuthbert, born around 630, was probably from around Dunbar: while still a boy, and employed as a shepherd, one night he had a vision of the soul of Saint Aidan being carried to heaven by angels and thereupon went to the monastery of Old Melrose and became a monk.

 It was then a king's vill and prison to Bishop Wilfrid.
 As a royal holding of the kings of Northumbria, the economy centred on the collecting of food renders and the administration of the northern (now Scottish) portion of that kingdom.
 It was the base of a senior royal official, a reeve (later sheriff).

 Scottish conquest

 Danish and Norse attacks on southern Northumbria caused its power to falter and the northern portion became equally open to annexation by Scotland.
-Dunbar was burnt by Kenneth MacAlpin in the 9th century.
+Dunbar was burnt by Kenneth MacAlpin in the ninth century.
 Scottish control was consolidated in the next century and when Lothian was ceded to Malcolm II after the battle of Carham in 1018, Dunbar was finally an acknowledged part of Scotland.

-Throughout these turbulent centuries Dunbar's status must have been preserved because it next features as part of a major land grant and settlement by Malcolm III in favour of the exiled earl Gospatric of Northumbria (to whom he may have been full cousin) during 1072.
+Throughout these turbulent centuries, Dunbar's status must have been preserved because it next features as part of a major land grant and settlement by Malcolm III in favour of the exiled earl Gospatric of Northumbria (to whom he may have been full cousin) during 1072.
 Malcolm needed to fill a power vacuum on his south-eastern flank; Gospatric required a base from which to plot the resumption of his Northumbrian holding.
 The grant included Dunbar and, it can be deduced, an extensive swath of East Lothian and Berwickshire or Merse (hence March).
 Gospatric founded the family of Dunbar.
 The head of the House of Dunbar filled the position of Earls of Dunbar and March until the 15th century.